devjuanca/EasyEventPublisher/README.md

         Date = DateTime.Now,
         Message = "New Product was added."
     },
-    fireAndForget: true, paralelismDegree: 2);
+    fireAndForget: true, paralelismDegree: 2, ctx);
   }
 }
 ```
 PublichAsync() parameters are:
-1. Event model: Entity of previosly defined class implementing IEvent.
+1. event model:  Previosly event model class defined.
-2. fireAndForget (boolean) : If process must await for all events handlers to finish or not.
+2. fireAndForget (boolean) : If defines the behavior of events handlers, wait for all to finish execution or fire and forget.
-3. paralelismDegree: Degree of parallelism in which the handlers must execute
+3. paralelismDegree: This make sense if fireAndForget is false.
+It defines the parallelism degree of handlers execution.
+4. cancellation token.